Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education immigrants?

 My child attended Pre-K in English.
 Does he/she qualify for bilingual?

-Yes, during kindergarten round-up any student that speaks another language will be administered the Kindergarten MODEL English language proficiency placement test.
-If the student scores a level of 1.0-4.8 the student qualifies for either the bilingual or ESL program.
+Yes, during kindergarten round-up any student that speaks another language will be administered the Kindergarten Screener English language proficiency placement test.
+If the student scores a level of 1.0-5.0 the student qualifies for either full time or part-time bilingual.

 On average, how long does it take to become proficient in English?

-According to Jim Cummins and his research on language acquisition, he states that English language learners who had no formal instruction in their home countries, needed 7 to 10 years of instruction in English to reach grade level.
+According to Jim Cummins and his research on language acquisition, he states that English language learners who had no formal instruction in their home countries needed 7 to 10 years of instruction in English to reach grade level.
 English language learners who had two to three years of formal schooling in their home countries and who entered schools in the United States between the ages of 8-12 needed 5 to 7 years of instruction in English to reach grade level.
+In VVSD, the average EL meets/exceeds in PARCC after 7 years of being identified as EL.

 What does Limited English Proficient (LEP) mean?